cnvrg/imdb_deploy/README.md

+# Deploying models Using Kubernetes
-# IMDB - Sentiment analysis Keras and TensorFlow
+## IMDB - Sentiment analysis Keras and TensorFlow
 Based on https://www.kaggle.com/drscarlat/imdb-sentiment-analysis-keras-and-tensorflow and the book [Deep Learning with Python by Francois Chollet](https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438)

 ## Usage